 16. Nature Walk

 Nature walks in the autumn season can be so tranquil and beautiful.
+Plus walks are free for young and retired.
 The bugs aren’t bad and the trees are full of colorful leaves.
 The temperature is moderate and it’s not always wet like in the spring.
 Take the kids on a walk and enjoy the fresh air and the scenery.